BlrChessClub/BCC-website/events/2024/09-01-chess-connect.md

 - `Individual registration` : Don’t have a team?
 No problem!
 Register as an individual, and we’ll group you with others based on skill levels to form balanced teams for thrilling matchups.
 - `Team registration` : Already have a team of four?
 Register together and dive straight into the team competition!
+- `Get additional ₹200 discount while registering as a team`